Health Issues Concerning Irish Setters

 Finding An Irish Setter Puppy

 Looking for a Irish Setter puppy for Sale?
-A good place to start would be at a Irish Setter club such as ISCNW AKC Irish Setter Breeders.
+A good place to start would be at a Irish Setter club such as AKC Irish Setter Breeders.
 This Irish Setter Club lists members with Irish Setters puppies for sale at the current time.
 Other clubs include clubs like Irish Setter Club of America.

-Finding a good breeder with quality hunting AKC Irish Setter Puppies for sale can be quite a task.One of the country's oldest and most experienced professional Irish Setter breeder is Traditional Irish Setters ~ Bird Dog Breeders .
+One of the field Irish Setter breeder is Traditional Irish Setters.
 This breeder is known world wide for their excellent line of hunting dogs.
-They also carry a line of show dogs.
 They have been in business for many years and produce top quality Irish Setters.
 Their Irish Setters are know for their hunting ability and they also make good pets because of their mild disposition.

 American Irish Setter Breeders